 - most cast iron/enamel coated bath tubs.

-LeadCheck swabs are NOT inaccurate and do NOT give false negatives nor false positives if used properly.
-There are many industry influenced online articles and posts indicating that they are an inaccurate testing methodology and give false negatives and positives.
+LeadCheck® swabs are NOT “inaccurate” and do NOT give “false negatives” nor “false positives” when used properly.
+There are many industry-influenced online articles and posts suggesting that they are an inaccurate testing methodology and give false negatives and positives.
 This is simply not true.
 Please realize there are industry lobbyists influencing every aspect of the lead issue and please take what you read online (especially posts by companies or agencies with industry ties and influence) with a grain of salt!
-I will be addressing that shortly in another post and will link that here as soon as that post is live.
+[I will be addressing that shortly in another post and will link that here as soon as that post is live.]

 Some of the links on this page may be affiliate links where a purchase made